Shares steady as caution prevails ahead of Jackson Hole

 The dollar and U.S. yields were little moved.

+The dollar index , which measures its performance against a basket of six major currencies, was little changed at 93.028.

-The yield on benchmark 10-year Treasury notes was 1.3441%, down from a two-week high of 1.375% set the day before, but barely changed from the U.S. close.
+The yield on benchmark 10-year Treasury notes stood at 1.348%, down from a two-week high of 1.375% set the day before, but barely changed from the U.S. close.

 Our Standards: The Thomson Reuters Trust Principles.